pptest

 Test 10

 Test of the preprocessor (replay generator).
 Sequence defined using -c and -v.
 The repetitions are defined using -repetitions.
-The can be multiple replays, controlled using -nr_replays.
+There can be multiple replays, controlled using -nr_replays.
 Additional single elements can be added using -pre, -mid and -post (lengths defined by -p, -m and -o respectively).

 Test 11